dvera/riskreport/about.md

 # About Voloridge Health, LLC

-Voloridge Health, LLC develops advanced tools to provide predictive and personalized insights that empower individuals and organizations with data-driven clarity, enabling longer, healthier lives.
-To learn more visit www.voloridgehealth.com.
+Voloridge Health, LLC develops advanced tools to provide predictive and personalized insights that empower individuals and organizations with data-driven clarity, enabling longer, healthier lives.To learn more visit www.voloridgehealth.com.

 #  About VoLo Foundation